Leviob/Airflow-Crypto-Buying-Bot/README.md

 - A server running Apache Airflow
     - Airflow must be configured with the Gemini API key variables
     - The API keys can be imported to Airflow using `variables.json`)
-- An SMTP host must be initialized and configured in the `airflow.cfg` file
+- *Optional:* in order to use email alerts for run failures, an SMTP host must be initialized and configured in the `airflow.cfg` file
     - The chosen email address can also be imported to Airflow using `variables.json`

 The constant variables in `crypto_buying_bot_dag.py` can be adjusted to the desired specifications.